-Pursuant to Iraqi President Saddam Hussein's August 28, 1990 announcement that foreign national women and minors could leave the country, Claimant was formally permitted to go.
-11 Claimant states that, "at the very beginning of September, we received word that the Iraqi regime had authorized the release of all American women and child hostages " Between September 1, 1990 and September 23, 1990, the U.S. government organized several charter flights from Iraq and Kuwait to repatriate those released U.S.
+Pursuant to Iraqi President Saddam Hussein's August 28, 1990 announcement that foreign national women and minors could leave the country, Claimant was formally permitted to go.11 Claimant states that, "[o]n September 7, 1990, the U.S. Embassy informed [his] family that [his] mother, [his] sister and [he] would be allowed to leave Kuwait on an evacuation flight."
+Indeed, between September 1, 1990 and September 23, 1990, the U.S. government organized several charter flights from Iraq and Kuwait to repatriate those released U.S. nationals wishing to return to the United States.12 Claimant states that on September 8, 1990, he flew to Jordan via Baghdad on one of these U.S. chartered flights.